miklevin/MikeLev.in/_posts/2025-04-27-refining-pipulate-widgets-ux-ai-collaboration.md

-And then finally, if I went this far I really should go the rest of the way making this example have a Step 6 that does properly implent MarkedJS, where all of this began, haha!
+And then finally, if I went this far I really should go the rest of the way making this example have a Step 6 that does properly implent MarkedJS, where all of this began, ahaha!
 If I'm really simulating Jupyter Notebooks without the Python then I should certainly support Markdown cells.

 ## Oh Yeah, Markdown